Cranfield offers advice and guidance to international students who require a visa to study in the UK.

 - Please DO NOT attempt to use the eGates to obtain a standard visit visa, as this visa is not accepted for study purposes.

-If you are a national from one of these countries and you are coming to the UK for study using a Tier 4 visa:
+If you are a national from one of these countries and you are coming to the UK for study using a Student visa:

 - You are eligible to use the eGates, however, we will require proof that you entered the UK during the validity period of your Entry Clearance stamp.
 As such, please be sure to have evidence such as your boarding pass, flight tickets or flight booking available at registration.